tendermint/tendermint/docs/rfc/rfc-010-p2p-light-client.rst

 thus obviating many of the design challenges with providing this feature in the context of the current stack.

-Similarly, libp2p makes it possible for project to be able back their non-Go light clients, without the major task of first implementing tendermint's p2p connection handling.
+Similarly, libp2p makes it possible for a project to be able back their non-Go light clients, without the major task of first implementing Tendermint's p2p connection handling.
 We should identify if there exist users (e.g. the go IBC relayer, it's maintainers, and operators) who would be able to take advantage of p2p light client, before switching to libp2p.
 To our knowledge there are no